 The variable harmonic oscillator has 2 outputs, F(X) and ΣF(X)dt, which are roughly equivalent to the 0 and 90 degree phase shift between Sine and Cosine.

 The frequency content of the output is made up of a group of sine waves whose harmonic relationship and amplitude is determined by the Evolve control.
-This parameter behaves more like a tuning control than a digital wavetable oscillator, which generally scan through octave related mathematical solutions which have been calculated in advance.
+This parameter behaves more like a tuning or sync control than a digital wavetable oscillator, which generally scan through octave related mathematical solutions which have been calculated in advance.
 With a real time computer, there are settings that are not consonant, simply because there are no restrictions in what the user can access.
-Do not be disheartened if it takes time to familiarise yourself with the operation of the VCO.
-Even though the paradigm of wavetables is not new, and analogue computers were invented to solve these equations, this circuit has not appeared in a synthesizer before, and it may require patience to guide towards consistent results.
+The result of this is that there are settings that might be found in a wavetable oscillator, but there are also settings just outside of consonance where phasing and beating can be heard, as well as non-octave solutions at interesting intervals, plus the fact that these can be dynamically accessed according to a 1v/oct control signal.

 Each oscillator has two 1v/Octave inputs dedicated to it that are summed together, under the row of 4, the 2 on the left are for the Sine oscillator and 2 on the right are for the variable harmonic.
 The outermost inputs on each side have a switch underneath that can invert the signal (so the values from your sequencer are subtracted instead of added).
 The Evolve harmonic control also has a calibrated 1v/oct input with switch (be aware the Evolve 1v/oct input cannot accept negative voltages, negative voltages can only be accessed by using the panel switch to invert a positive voltage internally).